 FREQUENTLY ASKED QUESTIONS

-You may use our free document delivery service to obtain items that the Pace University Library does not own.
+Use our free Interlibrary Loan service to obtain items that the Pace University Library does not own.
 You will need to create an account before using the service.
 The following FAQ should answer your questions about this service.

 - What is ILLIAD?